What is AMSA?

 Men’s Sheds registered with the Australian Men’s Shed Association are to maintain an open door policy and conduct themselves in a non-discriminating manner, have a minimal membership or joining fee, ensure and observe safe work practices, aim at improving the well-being or all men and support their community.

 As part of the Australian Men’s Shed Association’s Funding Agreement, the Association is committed to providing practical support for existing sheds, provide assistance in the development of new sheds, attracting and securing corporate sponsorship, raising awareness of men’s sheds, encouraging engagement and participation, improving the health and wellbeing of all men.

 “Men’s Sheds are not just fixing furniture and building toys, they are helping men and building communities.”

-The organisation now has over 985 Men’s Sheds representing an estimated 150,000 individuals and employs 5 full time employees.
+The national service provider now has over 1050 Men’s Sheds, representing an estimated 150,000 individuals and employs nine staff.

-The Men’s Shed concept was an Australian initiative from very humble beginnings; the idea has now spread internationally with Men’s Shed Associations operated by health authorities and other entities in Ireland, UK, New Zealand and Canada with other interested groups in North American and Japan.
+The Men’s Shed concept was an Australian initiative from very humble beginnings; the idea has now spread internationally with Men’s Shed Associations operated by health authorities and other entities in Ireland, UK, New Zealand, Canada, US, Kenya, and South Africa.

 At the 4th National AMSA Conference in Brisbane 2011, a meeting of representatives from New Zealand, Ireland, UK and Australian Men’s Shed Associations took place.
-This lead to the creation of an international affiliation of Men’s Shed Associations with AMSA taking the lead role in developing this Federation.
+This lead to the creation of an international affiliation of Men’s Shed Associations, with AMSA taking the lead role in developing this Federation.
 It is aimed at sharing knowledge, developing Men’s Sheds in other nations and making representations to the World Health Authority on the benefits of Social Inclusion in relation to health.
-Professor Barry Golding (AMSA Patron) chairs this affiliation.
+Click here to read more about the International Mens Shed Organization.